 There is one legal caveat to keep in mind if you decide to utilize a pet trust: in the event you leave your trustee more money than necessary to care for your pet, the trustee has the option to give the remaining funds to alternate beneficiaries listed in your will.

 Charitable Organization: In the event you’re unable to find a suitable person to care for your pet after your death or incapacitation, a charitable organization may be able to provide you some comfort.
-Several programs — like Peace of Mind or Perpetual Pet Care to name a few — were created to help find appropriate homes for pets whose owners passed away without defining specific arrangements in their wills.
+Several programs — like or to name a few — were created to help find appropriate homes for pets whose owners passed away without defining specific arrangements in their wills.

 Have additional questions or need help deciding what’s best for the future of you or your loved one’s cherished pet?
 We’re here to help define your legacy.